openssl/openssl/doc/designs/quic-design/json-encoder.md

 Approach
 --------

-The JSON encoder exists to support QLOG implementation.
+The JSON encoder exists to support qlog implementation.
 There is no intention to implement a decoder at this time.
 The encoder is intended to support automation using immediate calls without the use of an intermediate syntax tree representation and is expected to be zero-allocation in most cases.
 This enables